PISA 2012 NaBe

 Today, computers leave a mark upon both everyday and working life.
 Consequently, knowledge and skills are increasingly assessed by using computers, as it is the case in the assessment of 15-year-old students in PISA 2012.
 Computer-based testing is not only cost-effective and effort-saving, but also, compared to conventional pen and paper-based formats, computer-based assessment (CBA) allows new test designs and response types.
-Hence, the national add-on study PISA 2012 in Germany aims to find solutions for the possible computer applicability particularly for assessing reading and mathematics comprehensions.
+Hence, the national add-on study PISA 2012 in Germany aims to find solutions for the possible computer applicability particularly for assessing reading comprehensions.

 1. Computer-based measurement of reading hypertexts (Digital Reading)

 On the contrary to conventional linear texts, digital hypertext formats own certain characteristics that request special demands of the reader.
 Gathering information from a website does not only mean reading text passages.
 Moreover, the user has to decide, which additional websites to access via hyperlinks and in what order.
-Other criteria need to be taken into account when choosing a website, e.g. regarding the relevance and trustworthiness of the pages.
+Other criteria need to be taken into account, e.g. regarding the relevance and trustworthiness of the web pages.
 In the case of capturing digital texts, the computer is thus not only an output medium, but it furthermore enables the simulation of hypertexts.
 In the context of the national add-on study to PISA the survey investigates empirically whether linear text reading competency can be distinguished from hypertext reading competency, and to what extent differences can be explained concerning individual skills, such as computer literacy.

 Examples from NaBe

 This is how the implementation of digital reading tasks looks like:

 The tasks are constructed similarly to homepages.
 Links can be clicked and refer to further pages, of course.